-Of course, this is not a ukulele brand!
+Of course, this is not only a brand of ukuleles!

-But they’ve applied most of their knowledge to create amazing-sounding ukes.
+But they’ve applied most of their knowledge to create amazing-sounding ukuleles.

-That places this brand among our favorite to get top-notch pro-level ukes.
+That places this brand among our favorite to get a top-notch pro-level ukulele.

-Still, aside from saying that their ukes are great, let us explain this brand from a historic viewpoint.
+Still, aside from saying that their models are great, let us explain this brand from a historic viewpoint.

-Just like that, you’ll know why their ukes are so excellent and totally worth the investment.
+Just like that, you’ll know why their ukuleles are so excellent and totally worth the investment.

 Description & History